 8. Consider weight loss medicine

 Prescription weight loss medicine should never be used as a one-stop-shop solution.
 These medications are only effective when used in conjunction with a healthy diet and regular exercise.
 The right medication has the potential to boost your weight loss efforts and help you reformulate your relationship with food, especially if you struggle with cravings.
-Ask your doctor if a prescription weight loss pill might be a good option for you.
+Ask your doctor if a prescription weight loss medicine might be a good option for you.

-9. Minimize alcohol and tobacco consumption
+9. Minimize alcohol consumption

 Alcohol is the ultimate abundance of empty calories.
 Made from fermenting sugars and other carbohydrates, drinking alcohol will not help you lose weight.
 What’s more, when you drink alcohol, your body processes it before processing food.
 This means the food you eat just sits in your body instead of being turned into useful energy.
 Anyone who has fallen victim to the late-night pizza knows that drinking alcohol can also make you feel hungry and increase cravings for fattening, unhealthy snacks.